 Aside from TaneHub, Kaneyu, Shoanji and Terra Cafe.

 Junsai is a local specialty and “Ba-niku” (Horse Meat) is also special and has been traditionally eaten in Akita since a long time back.
 We also eat Damako-nabe (Akita-style rice cake and chicken hot pot) around here a lot.
 Pieno Di Sole serves amazing pizza, and Berabo and Herberry also serve amazing local dishes.

 - Any good omiyage (souvenirs) to take back home?

 Handicrafts made of Akita cedarwood which is a local specialty in Noshiro.
 You can find these at the local goods and souvenir space in Cafe & asobiba 4-6 and some local wooden and furniture shops too.

 Our take on Moe san:

 Mitane Town is certainly fortunate to be blessed with Moe san’s people-loving personality, ability to connect people and creative initiatives which could help deliver the charms of this quaint town to the outside world—particularly to nature and outdoor lovers looking to explore Japan off the beaten path.
-We hope her passion towards ‘revaluing’ and ‘reusing’ would encourage sustainable living practices in the Shirakami area and look forward to seeing more global travellers here at Tanehub and Mitane in future.
+We look forward to seeing more global travellers here at Tanehub and Mitane in future and hope her passion towards ‘revaluing’ and ‘reusing’ can encourage sustainable living practices in the Shirakami area.